 Estrella Mountain Community College: Ocotillo Hall

-Fronting the current SouthWest Skill Center at Estrella Mountain Community College is Ocotillo Hall, a new 33,500 sf.
-One story building which contains 22 new prototype classrooms, and offices for 20 faculty members.
+Fronting the current SouthWest Skill Center at Estrella Mountain Community College is Ocotillo Hall, a 33,500 sf. one story building which contains 22 new prototype classrooms and offices for 20 faculty members.

 The Learning Studios address these changing needs by supporting expectations of students and faculty who sought flexibility.
 Core elements internally show adaptable and fully technologically integrated teaching and learning spaces.
 Socialization is encouraged through small gathering spaces both in and outside of the building.
 The project was conceived as organic learning spaces where students explore a variety of academic disciplines shaped by an architecture that transforms lives every day.
 This commitment is shared programmatically with a faculty initiative to nurture teaching and learning.